Health-RI/The-FAIR-Metroline/pages/metroline_steps/design_solution_plan.md

 * **Enhance data quality,** leading to better insights, improved compliance with FAIR principles, and increased efficiency in research processes.

 ## How to
-### Step 1 - Identify and prioritise key requirements
+### Step 1 - Identify and prioritise critical FAIR issues
 Using the pre-FAIR assessment findings, identify and rank key issues based on urgency, impact, and feasibility.
 Prioritisation ensures that critical gaps, such as incomplete metadata, lack of persistent identifiers, or missing documentation, are addressed first.

 **Example:** If metadata incompleteness is blocking data reuse, improving metadata standards should take precedence over less critical issues.

-### Step 2 - Refine your FAIRification objectives
+### Step 2 - Define SMART objectives for the prioritised issues
 For each prioritised issue, define SMART objectives, goals that are
 * **Specific.** Clearly state what needs to be achieved.
 * **Measurable.** Define indicators to track progress and outcomes.